 Helping bolster Minority and Women entrepreneurs has been a key focus of Councilman Manetta.
 He has created events and seminars aimed at providing meaningful resources, information and networking opportunities.
 These include obtaining Minority and Women Owned Business (MWBE) status, how to increase business revenues as a government contractor and hosting an annual “Women in Business Leadership Forum” which has become a highly sought after event.
 He was honored by Minority Millennials with their "Next Generation Changemaker Award".
 The award recognizes those who make a positive impact on Long Island as important influences to next generation leaders of color.

 In an effort to keep in touch with the small business community he created the Town’s first “Small Business Connection” newsletter.
 The newsletter provides resources and information for small businesses along with an outlet for the Councilman’s Office to assist with any constituent matters.

 During the COVID-19 pandemic he spearheaded a number of virtual sessions called “Chamber Check-in’s”.
 This provided both small businesses and the residents the opportunity to learn about how main street businesses are faring and learn about the latest news in their community.
 Additionally, Councilman Manetta spearheaded many informational sessions to help businesses navigate through the myriad of government loan programs that were launched.
 He was a co-sponsor of the Town’s Direct Support Program (DSP) which utilized American Rescue Plan Act (ARPA) funds to support local small businesses and non-profit organizations.
 The DSP program provided several million dollars in grant funding to help rebuild our local economy after the pandemic.

 His Council office has launched many drives to give back to those in need.
-These include an Annual Pasta and Sauce Drive, Annual Food Drive with our Local Village Officials, Annual Snack and Juice Box Drive and co-sponsoring with local organizations Winter Coat and Toy drives.
+These include an Annual Pasta and Sauce Drive, Annual Thanksgiving Food Drive with our Local Village Officials, Annual Snack and Juice Box Drive and co-sponsoring with local organizations Winter Coat and Toy drives.

 Italian Culture – rooted in family and community - is important to Councilman Manetta.
 He sponsored naming the Month of October “Italian Heritage Month” in the Town of Babylon where he held the first ceremony recognizing local Italian American Leaders for their service to our community.
 He is a member of the Sons of Italy Constantino Brumidi Lodge in Deer Park, a member of the Lt.
 Joseph Petrosino Association in America and is a lifetime member of the Holy Name Society at Ss.
 Cyril and Methodius Church.